 However, writing a good viral online quiz or personality test takes more time – so if you’re a bit time crunched, we also recommend trying out other Riddle content types.
 (If you’re super keen, you should check out our free e-book Quizmaster – chock full of tips and best practices from our 25 years of quiz writing experience.)

-Lists are a powerful way to sum up information – especially for mobile devices.
+Lists (or listicles) are a powerful way to sum up information – especially for mobile devices.
 Check out your favorite news site or your Facebook feed, and you’ll see headlines like:

 - “Top 10 iPhone secrets”